 I have previously worked at the London marathon and Obstacle Course Race nationals providing massage to finishers.
 Many finishers were first time runners and others were regular marathon doers, but the need for treatment remains the same.

-I am currently in my final year at the University of Hertfordshire BSc Sports Therapy.
+I have just graduated from The University of Hertfordshire in Sports Therapy.
 Something quite unique about Sports Therapy is the in-depth strength and conditioning module, a particular interest and passion of mine.
 Specifically, being able to see the benefits a tailored programme can make on performance for athletes of all sports.
 Especially within rugby, it is essential to know the speed of the sport, types of force required and the muscles and movements individuals will use.
 Most importantly being aware of the common injuries in order to try and reduce the risk.

 In the last year I have worked pitch side for Charlton F.C academy boy’s teams and Old Albanians RFU men’s team.
 I have also been able to apply my skills assessing and treating university staff and athletes at the university clinic.
 I have previously worked with the women’s performance basketball team where I dealt with and managed injuries at training and court side games during the season.
 This time allowed me to work with different injuries all over the body, including fingers, shoulders and ankles.
 I also observed the surgery of Dr Rashid Abbas at UCLH hospital in London which allowed me to see the detail and damage done during surgery and just how important rehabilitation is for the physical and mental self.